This post may contain affiliate links. Please read our privacy policy.

-If you think turkey tettrazini is not that exciting a dish, let’s discuss after you make this recipe.
-I was also of the mind that this casserole was going to be on bland and boring side, but thanks to a cheesy crunchy bread crumb topping, sauteed fresh mushrooms, and a delightful cream sauce spiked with sherry, sage and parsley, I stand corrected, and I hope you will find yourself standing corrected next to me very shortly.
+If you think turkey tetrazzini is not that exciting a dish, let’s discuss it after you make this recipe.
+Nothing bland or boring about it!
+Thanks to a cheesy, crunchy breadcrumb topping, sautéed fresh mushrooms, and a delightful cream sauce spiked with sherry, sage, and parsley, this is a more sophisticated take on a dish that should be back in the spotlight.

 Turkey Tetrazzini in a white baking dish.